BioMike/seed-node-monitor/README.md

 * pycrypto

 ###Ubuntu notes
 The requests module is not installed by default on Ubuntu.
-Use "apt-get install pip && pip install requests" to install it Ubuntu users should also install the python3-crypto package for pycrypto.
+Use "apt-get install pip && pip install requests" to install it.
+Ubuntu users should also install the python3-crypto package for pycrypto.

 ###Instructions: